KimAnastasiia/social-media-frontend/README.md

 -	See users profiles and post with pagination
 -	Like a user post
 -	Put a comment in a user post
+-	Check online status of users and last connection time

 Technical points
 React (Frontend)